igloz/UARTBootloaderGUI/README.md

 # UARTBootloaderGUI
-Flashing tool for 1024-bytes AVR Bootloader
+The flashing tool for the 1024-bytes AVR Bootloader.

+Build with **Lazarus 2.0.2**

+You will find **the bootloader** here: https://github.com/igloz/UARTBootloader